-Account Updater is a Braintree feature that automatically requests updates for vaulted payment methods in the event that a customer's vaulted card expires or is replaced – helping you avoid failed transactions or gaps in services provided to your customers.
+Account Updater is a feature that automatically requests updates for vaulted payment methods in the event that a customer's vaulted card expires or is replaced – helping you avoid failed transactions or gaps in services provided to your customers.

 Whether a card can be updated using Account Updater is dependent on the customer’s issuing bank and that bank's participation in this feature.
 As a result, even if a customer's card type is compatible, it may not be eligible for automatic updates if the issuing bank does not participate.
 Supported card types are:

-After the initial batch, we will request updates for cards on a rolling basis when they meet any of the following criteria:
+After the initial batch, we request updates for cards on a rolling basis when they meet any of the following criteria:

 - Card is expired